There are many to go about walking the Camino de Santiago, and the path you choose will influence the cost of your journey.

 Longer routes take more time to complete, which means more money spent on food and accommodation.

-Some routes will require you to bring additional equipment such as waterproof gear and clothes, further increasing your expenses.
+Some routes will require you to bring additional equipment such as waterproof gear and clothes, increasing your expenses.

 The French Way